Manual High School (Colorado): History

 Joe Sandoval led the school for the 2010–11 school year, until administrators of DPS could find a principal for the school.
 For the 2011–12 school year, the principal selection committee chose Brian Dale, former principal of Bruce Randolph, to lead the school.
 Dale was asked to leave Manual High School in 2014, after a dramatic drop in test scores and overspending on the experiential learning program model that was implemented.
 Don Roy took his place as the interim principal while a new one was selected through an intensive process informed, in part, by the Thought Partner Group, a committee of Manual alumni, community members, parents, and stakeholders.
 The result of this process was the selection of Nick Dawkins to lead the school starting in the fall of 2015.
 Dawkins is a native of the community, a DPS graduate, and a high achieving career-DPS educator.

 Manual High School graduated its first senior class in 2011 since re-opening.
 With Manual's graduating class of 2011 the school showed renewed preparation for making students college-bound.
 Manual High School has made a commitment to leave no T-Bolt behind and to do "whatever it takes to ensure that students stay in school and are prepared for success in college, career and in life."
 However, by 2014, problems were apparent.

+In 2023, Denver's school board gave honorary diplomas to ten former Manual High School students who were unable to graduate after the school closed in 2006.